Approach to developing the inventory

 - one staff member draws on the available data (date of last search, quality of synthesis and available GRADE profile) to identify the ‘best’ evidence synthesis (or, if there are several contenders or one contender for two or more facets of the issue, to identify the best two or more evidence syntheses), writes a ‘declarative title’ that provides decision-relevant details like the interventions or exposures examined and the certainty of available evidence, and proposes any change to the taxonomy needed to accommodate the new evidence synthesis

 - a senior advisor edits the re-worded declarative title (particularly for those related to clinical management) before it is posted.

-The current version of the inventory is a prototype.
 Please send suggestions for how to improve the inventory to firstname.lastname@example.org.

-We also gratefully acknowledge the two organizations that share the information they extract from and the quality ratings they conduct as part of their decision-support activities:
+COVID-END also gratefully acknowledge the two organizations that share the information they extract from and the quality ratings they conduct as part of their decision-support activities:

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.